Knowledge Editing for Large Language Models: A Survey: Introduction

 One feasible while straightforward strategy for updating pre-trained LLMs is through naive fine-tuning~\cite{dubois2023alpacafarm, alpaca, wei2021finetuned,chung2022scaling}, where parameters of pre-trained LLMs are directly optimized to encode new knowledge from new data~\cite{zhao2023survey, azamfirei2023large, peng2023check, menick2022teaching}.
-For example, various instruction-tuning-based methods are proposed to fine-tune the pre-trained LLMs on the newly collected corpus in a supervised learning manner~\cite{Wang2022SelfInstructAL,peng2023instruction,wang2023aligning,min2023recent}.
-Although such fine-tuning techniques are widely used and capable of injecting new knowledge into LLMs, they are known for the following disadvantages: (1) Even with several parameter-efficient strategies proposed to improve the efficiency~\cite{liu2022few,zaken2022bitfit,wang2022adamix}, fine-tuning LLMs may still require intensive computational resources~\cite{SERAC,IKE, meng2022locating}.
-(2) The fine-tuned model could overfit the new data, especially when the dataset utilized for fine-tuning is small in scale~\cite{cao2021editing,meng2023mass,mitchell2022fast}.
-(3) More importantly, fine-tuning LLMs alters the pre-trained weights with no constraints, which risks losing valuable existing knowledge in LLMs~\cite{MemPrompt,Transformer-Patcher,CALINET}.
-These challenges limit the practicality of fine-tuning techniques in updating LLMs with new knowledge.
+For example, various instruction-tuning methods are proposed to fine-tune pre-trained LLMs on newly collected data in a supervised learning manner~\cite{Wang2022SelfInstructAL,peng2023instruction,wang2023aligning,min2023recent}.
+Although such fine-tuning techniques are widely used and capable of injecting new knowledge into LLMs, they are known for the following disadvantages: (1) Even with parameter-efficient strategies to improve efficiency~\cite{liu2022few,zaken2022bitfit,wang2022adamix}, fine-tuning LLMs may still require intensive computational resources~\cite{SERAC,IKE, meng2022locating}. {(2) Fine-tuning LLMs alters the pre-trained parameters without constraints, which can lead to the overfitting problem, where LLMs face the risk of losing valuable existing knowledge~\cite{zhang2024comprehensive}.}